MaxITService/Console2Ai/readme.md

 ## 🛠️ Installation & Configuration

-Follow these steps to get Console2Ai-transcript up and running:
+Follow these steps to get Console2Ai up and running, (I've tried to make most detailed manual for every step, actual process does not take long):

 1.  **Install and Configure `aichat`**
     a.  **Download `aichat`:**